Degree: Bachelor of Arts (BA)

 Program Overview

-The Biology BA degree program provides a general background in biology and has the most flexible scheduling of the three biology degrees offered.
+The Biology, BA program provides a general background in biology and has the most flexible scheduling of the three biology degrees offered.
 It is especially recommended for students who are pre-professional, have multiple majors, intend to study abroad or participate in an internship program, or have significant extracurricular commitments (e.g., varsity athletics, student government, Greek life, or other campus involvement).
-Since the Biology BA degree does not formally require undergraduate research, students interested in graduate research careers should plan to take at least one semester of undergraduate research as an elective (BIOL 388 or BIOL 388S) sometime during the senior year.
+Since the Biology, BA degree does not formally require undergraduate research, students interested in graduate research careers should plan to take at least one semester of undergraduate research as an elective (BIOL 388 or BIOL 388S) sometime during the senior year.

 Ordinarily, all students begin their biology programs in their first year.